Dino Bruni

-Dino Bruni (born 13 April 1932) is an Italian road racing cyclist who won the silver medal in the men's team road race at the 1952 Summer Olympics, alongside Vincenzo Zucconelli and Gianni Ghidini.
+Dino Bruni (born 13 April 1932) is an Italian former road racing cyclist who won the silver medal in the men's team road race at the 1952 Summer Olympics, alongside Vincenzo Zucconelli and Gianni Ghidini.
 Italy's fourth rider Bruno Monti also crossed the line, but did not receive a medal because just the first three counted for the final classification.
 Bruni also represented his native country at the 1956 Summer Olympics in Melbourne, Australia.
 After his amateur career, he was a professional rider from 1956 to 1965.
 He won three stages in the Tour de France, and two stages in the Giro d'Italia.